 If you are not already aware, there are primarily two ways in which an organization can categorize its departments.
 These are profit centers and cost centers.
 As is evident, the performance of profit centers (manufacturing and sales department) depends on the profits they generate, and the performance of cost centers (human resource or marketing departments) depends upon the cost (versus estimates).

-In contrast, an investment center’s performance depends on the return on the assets it generates, as well as its revenue and expenses.
+In contrast, an investment center’s performance depends on the return on the assets it generates and its revenue and expenses.
 It will not be wrong to call such a unit or department an extended profit center.

 We can say that an investment center is a more modern concept.
-In this, rather than identifying divisions as profit or cost centers, management views those departments as investment centers.
+Rather than identifying divisions as profit or cost centers, management views those departments as investment centers.
 So, in a way, it is basically a different way of looking at departments that may also be a profit or cost center.

 With a focus on the return on capital, the concept of an investment center paints a more accurate image of how a unit is contributing to the overall success of the organization.
 This assists management in deciding whether to extend or curtail the resources of such units or to close down such units completely.
-The creation of such units or capacities within the organization helps it to optimize resource utilization, there remains no idle capital or there remain no loss-making investments on a continual basis.
+Creating such units or capacities within the organization helps it optimize resource utilization; there remains no idle capital, or there remain no loss-making investments on a continual basis.
 These activities effectively improve the performance of the business.